Tap here to get 5 Secrets to Stress Free Dinners

 This post may contain affiliate links.
 Please read my disclosure policy

-This Sheet Pan Chicken and Veggies is a simple easy meal with very little hands on time.
+This sheet pan chicken dinner is a simple easy meal with very little hands-on time.
 Make this sheet pan chicken on busy weeknights, and pull a complete and delicious meal out of your oven.

-Friends, I hear you want more easy dinner recipes, and sheet pan chicken recipes definitely fit the bill.
-(Remember us talking about what makes a dinner easy when I posted my Spaghetti Meat Sauce Recipe?)
-This recipe has very little hands on time.
+If you want more easy dinner recipes, this sheet pan chicken recipe definitely fits the bill.
+This recipe has very little hands-on time.
 You are getting minimal pots and pans dirty.
-And it is a nice well rounded meal that even picky kids will love.
-Plus the marinade is killer.
+And it is a nice well-rounded meal that even picky kids will love.
+Plus the marinade is insanely good.

 How to Cook Sheet Pan Chicken

-2. While your chicken is marinating, chop up some potatoes and prep some green beans.
+3. Prepare your veggies.
+While your chicken is marinating, chop up some potatoes and prep some green beans.
+Toss them with some olive oil, garlic powder, salt, and pepper.

 Why Marinate the Chicken